Muriel Hannah: Early life and education

 Muriel Hannah was born in Yorkshire, England.
 Her father, Randolph Hannah, was also an artist; he worked with watercolors and died when Hannah was young.
 At either the age of 5 or 14, Hannah and her sister moved to the United States, where they were raised by six aunts in the Boston area.
 Hannah studied art at the Museum School in Boston, where, in 1916, she received a scholarship from the Art Students League of New York.
 She continued her studies at the League, in addition to her native England.

 Career

 Early career and visits to Alaska

-Muriel Hannah left the East Coast after college; she held an exhibit in Chicago and eventually ended up doing portraits at the Bremerton Naval Yard in Washington.
+Muriel Hannah left the East Coast after college; she held an exhibit in Chicago and eventually ended up doing portraits at the Bremerton Naval Yard in the state of Washington.
 By 1933 she had made her way to California, where she continued to work as an artist.
-In New Orleans, she created portraits and costumes at Mardi Gra parades and balls.
+In New Orleans, she created portraits and costumes at Mardi Gras parades and balls.

 Hannah first came to Alaska on the invitation of a friend; she was invited by Charles J. Johnson, of the Goodnews Bay Mining Co., to visit Platinum, a mining town on Goodnews Bay.
 She flew with pilot Ray Petersen; it was Hannah's first time flying.
 She stayed in the Alaskan town for three months and did watercolors of the surrounding landscapes.
 She returned to Alaska for a longer visit, this time 6 months, in 1947.